BirdeeHub/lze/README.md

 This plugin is lua only!

 Any way you can add it to the runtimepath will allow you to use it!

+### Installation of plugins + lze

+Because `lze` does not handle installation, only lazy loading, it works with any package manager that works within the Neovim plugin system.

+By default, this means if you can call `vim.cmd.packadd` on the plugin, you can easily use `lze` to load it.

+But even that is not required.
+You can change the load function used both by default and individually.

+This means you could theoretically use it with any Neovim plugin manager.

+For a nix example, see [nix-wrapper-modules#neovim](https://github.com/BirdeeHub/nix-wrapper-modules/tree/main/templates/neovim)

 <!-- markdownlint-disable -->
 <details>
   <summary>